HUD's Castro Worries That Housing Rule Could Be Rolled Back

 Julian Castro On Obama's Legacy, Latino Voter Turnout

 Carson has called the new rule excessive government regulation.
 He's also complained that government aid can make some people too dependent.
-Congressional Republicans have proposed time limits and work requirements for those getting housing assistance, to make them more self sufficient.
+Congressional Republicans have proposed time limits and work requirements for those getting housing assistance, to make them more self-sufficient.
 Castro thinks that's the wrong approach.

 "The first things we need to do is to clarify misperceptions about the families who get HUD assistance," Castro says.